Visa Renewal & Readmission to the U.S. with a Criminal History

 - Persons who are not permanent residents (and permanent residents too in some circumstances) must prove “clearly and beyond doubt” that a criminal matter does not make them inadmissible when returning from abroad.
 This is a very high burden of proof.

-- A consular officer's decision on the admissibility of a visa applicant is generally not reviewable by a court in the United States.
+- A consular officer's decision on a visa application is generally not reviewable by a court in the United States.
 This is known as the doctrine of consular nonreviewability.

 - U.S. Customs and Border Protection (CBP) will not allow a lawyer to be present while CBP officers question a noncitizen during primary or secondary inspection at the port of entry.